gpwen/vim-installer-mui2/wiki-pages/testcases.markdown

     it remove the config file, verify that vim install directory can be removed.

-2. Same as above, but put some file in the `vimfiles` directory, verify that the entire `vimfiles` directory hierarchy will be kept intact.
+2. Same as above, but put some files in the `vimfiles` directory, verify that the entire `vimfiles` directory hierarchy will be kept intact.

     Run the test for shared `vimfiles` directory and `vimfiles` directory under `$HOME`.

+3. Same as above, but add some files in the `vim##` directory or its subdirectories, verify that those extra files will be kept intact.

-3. Verify that vim batch files under Windows directory has been removed by the uninstaller.
+4. Verify that vim batch files under Windows directory has been removed by the uninstaller.

-4. Change setting of the version string (`VIM_VER_NODOT` environment string) in some of those vim batch files under Windows directory, verify that unintaller does not remove those batch files.
+5. Change setting of the version string (`VIM_VER_NODOT` environment string) in some of those vim batch files under Windows directory, verify that unintaller does not remove those batch files.